-- 20. Notwithstanding the treatment of GST on the supplies as stated in the paragraphs above, goods and services- - (a) supplied within or between designated areas; or are subject to GST if they are prescribed by the Minister in the Goods and Services Tax (Imposition of Tax for Supplies in respect of Designated Areas) Order 2014 published in the Gazette.
+- 20. Notwithstanding the treatment of GST on the supplies as stated in the paragraphs above, goods and services- - (a) supplied within or between designated areas; or - (b) imported into designated areas.

+are subject to GST if they are prescribed by the Minister in the Goods and Services Tax (Imposition of Tax for Supplies in respect of Designated Areas) Order 2014 published in the Gazette.